Nibiru-Network/nibiru-docs.github.io/docs/become-a-validator/get-started-validator.md

 # Getting Started
 ---

 Proof of Stake (PoS) blockchains like the Nibiru Network rely on the service of validator nodes to perform the important role of verifying and processing transactions, and generating new blocks on the blockchain.
-As validator nodes are crucial to the performance and security of the network, liquidity is staked into the nodes in the form of NBN, which can be slashed in the event that the node does not perform its intended function.
-Validator nodes that perform properly are compensated for their service in NBN.
+As validator nodes are crucial to the performance and security of the network, liquidity is staked into the nodes in the form of NBN, which can be slashed in the event that the node does not perform its intended function.  validator node nodes that perform properly are compensated for their service in NBN.

 ## Modified Proof of Stake
 The Nibiru Network employs a Modified Proof of Stake (MPoS) consensus mechanism that improves upon the the original